Becorder-Jayden/Becorder-Jayden/README.md

 ***Please visit portfolio website first and feel free to look around.***

-Contact anytime if you want to know about me.</br>
+Contact anytime if you want to know about me.

 My e-mail & blog are on the left on this page.

 Have a nice day :)